oscarchung-lab/ONIOM_QR/README.md

 ### The source code is under construction for more user-friendly.

 Quantum refinement which was proposed to combine crystallographic data with computational chemistry methods by several groups can improve the local structures of some proteins.
-The ONIOM_QR is a quantum refinement method combining several multiscale computational schemes with experimental (X-ray diffraction) information was developed for proteins (especially for metalloproteins).
+The ONIOM_QR is a quantum refinement method combining several multiscale computational schemes with experimental (X-ray diffraction) information was developed for proteins (especially for metalloproteins and drug-protein systems).

 This code is an interface implemented in an open-source DL-FIND library.
 It is developped by [Oscar lab](https://faculty.sustech.edu.cn/oscarchung/en/) in Southern University of Science and Technology .